 In all that we do, we are determined to support those on the margins of society, especially children.

-In 2012 we built a centre called "Baho Neza Mwana" ("A Better Life for Children") which provided short-term residential care for street children in a stable, supportive environment with schooling and/or training opportunities.
-At the same time we set out to identify and support their families so that the children could be reintegrated in their homes.
-This programme has been remarkably successful with very nearly 90% of the children remaining off the street.
+In 2012 we built a centre called "Baho Neza Mwana" ("A Better Life for Children") which provided short-term residential care in a stable, supportive environment with schooling and/or training opportunities.
+At the same time we set out to identify and support families so that their children could be returned home.
+This programme has been remarkably successful with very nearly 90% of those children remaining off the street.

-In 2020 the Rwandan authorities decided to phase out residential care for street children so, to be in line with this policy, we are channelling our support for vulnerable families and children through our "Building Communities" programme.
-Our target is to prevent children being driven onto the street in the first place.
+In 2020 the Rwandan authorities decided to phase out residential care for street children so we are now channelling our support for vulnerable families and children through our "Building Communities" programme.
+Our target is to reduce the poverty that drives children onto the street.

-We have opened a new centre at the site called the Rusizi Social Care Centre.
-It is the base for our outreach work in communities and we are planning a training programme for parents and teachers to improve the care of vulnerable children.
-Training will take place on weekdays and will include the following:
+We have opened a new centre at the site, called the Rusizi Social Care Centre.
+It is the base for our outreach work and provides a venue for training parents and key members of the community.

-On Saturdays children from disadvantaged local families will be invited to spend time at the centre where they can benefit from a good meal, recreational opportunities, counselling and help with their studies.
-This will enable us to monitor the progress and well-being of the children and provide family support where it is most needed.
+On Saturdays children from disadvantaged local families come to the centre where they can benefit from a good meal, recreational opportunities, counselling and help with their studies.
+This enables us to monitor the progress and well-being of local former street children.

 Impact